Hansard Society Scholars

 The Hansard Society is the UK’s leading parliamentary think tank.
 Founded in 1944, it is an independent, non-partisan political research non-profit working in the UK and around the world to promote and strengthen parliaments.

-The Speaker of the House of Commons and Lord Speaker of the House of Lords are the Society’s co-presidents and the Prime Minister and main party leaders are its Vice Presidents.
+The Society is named for the Hansard Parliamentary Record, which publishes proceedings of the British Parliament.
+The Speaker of the House of Commons and Lord Speaker of the House of Lords are the Society’s co-presidents.

 Hansard provided me a rich and challenging semester where I could apply my learning in the classroom to an unforgettable internship experience in the House of Commons.
 I was immersed in UK and European culture and politics, and surrounded by fascinating people both at LSE and in Parliament.
 In addition, I consider my dissertation to be one of my greatest academic accomplishments.
 Thank you Hansard!